smallketchup82/smallketchup82/README.md

 - C#

 ### What I plan on learning
-- Java
-- Vue
+- React/Vue (or other web frameworks)
 - Maybe PHP
-- Maybe Swift